nashvan/nashwan.github.io/tutorials/aws well-architected-pillers.md

 - Use serverless architectures
 - Experiment more often
 - Consider mechanical sympathy

+- **Consume advanced technologies as a service** – Use more managed services as they reduce efforts on provisioning, configuring, scaling, backing up, etc.
+- **Go global in minutes** – Since AWS is globally deployed across multiple regions, you can leverage this and deploy your application to multiple regions to help lower the latency of your application
+- **Use serverless architectures** – Using serverless architectures helps you to run your code directly without managing any other services.
+For example, use S3 to host a static website instead of running it on an EC2 instance
+- **Experiment more often** – Experimenting your solution across several metrics helps you identify performance bottlenecks and take appropriate actions
+- **Consider mechanical sympathy**

 **Best Practices**
 Take a data-driven approach to building a high-performance architecture.
 Gather data on all aspects of the architecture, from the high-level design to the selection and configuration of resource types.